Planning your trip to Tuscany, Italy? How to spend 3 days in Tuscany? Is 3 days enough for Tuscany?

 For dinner, we made reservations weeks in advance to dine in Osteria Acquacheta in Montepulciano for their specialty… Bistecca alla Fiorentina.
 We read amazing reviews about this osteria and couldn’t wait to try it.

 What is Bistecca all Fiorentina?
 It's a giant porterhouse steak, specifically from the Chianina cow, a cattle native to Tuscany.
 It is usually seared and cooked over an open flamed.
 Served rare or medium-rare with olive oil, salt, and sometimes pepper.

 This Tuscan osteria was a unique experience, at least for us.
 This small rustic

 Reservations can only be made by phone.
-There are two seatings on the nights they are open, 7:30 pm and 9:30 pm (you can also make reservations for lunch).
-Everybody gets sat at the same time, and you may share a table with others.
+There are two seatings for dinner: 7:30 pm and 9:30 pm.
+You can also make reservations for lunch.
+Everybody gets sat simultaneously, and you may share a table with others.
 We sat with a lovely young couple and had a great night chatting with them.

 This restaurant is always busy, so the owner and staff have everything running like clockwork.
 Drink orders are taken first, and then you will order off the menu.